Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

 endformset;
 ```

-These two elements define a start and end of the section for the dynamic content.
+These two elements define the start and the end of the section for the dynamic content.

 Values under `LABEL_START` and `LABEL_END` are just `UINT16` numbers.
 Place some defines for them to the `UefiLessonsPkg/HIIFormDataElements/Data.h`:
 ```